Birkenhead

 At Winston’s Place Day Nursery, we organise the premises, equipment and resources to meet the individual needs of all children in our care.
 We provide a wide range of high-quality, age-appropriate equipment and resources to support the delivery of our early years curriculum and promote children’s learning, development and wellbeing.

 We take all reasonable steps to ensure the safety of children, staff and visitors and to ensure that children are not exposed to avoidable risks.
 This policy supports our duties under the Early Years Foundation Stage (EYFS), safeguarding legislation and health and safety requirements.
+The EYFS Statutory Framework further states: “providers must take all reasonable steps to ensure children are not exposed to risks”.

 To ensure this occurs within the nursery, including our outdoor learning environments, we provide: